The Open University since 2006

 In this free course, Introducing the philosophy of religion, Timothy Chappell, Professor of Philosophy, asks what the words 'God' and 'religion' mean, and what it means to ask philosophical questions about them.

 - understand the meaning of the words ‘God’ and ‘religion’

-- understand what the main questions are in philosophy of religion, and which of them most interest you
+- understand what the main questions are in philosophy of religion

 - have a better sense of the differences between philosophical questions or arguments and other kinds of questions or arguments

 - think about the relation between belief and evidence, faith and proof

 - have a sense of the variety of arguments for or against God’s existence, and of how to categorise this variety.